-Yes, it takes time and mental energy, but even if my personal mission statement doesn’t pan out, I suspect this big-picture thinking exercise has value.
-It’s a strategic time-out in my game of life.
+Yes, it takes time and mental energy, but even if your personal mission statement doesn’t pan out, this big-picture thinking exercise might have value.
+It’s a strategic time-out in your game of life.

-Because it’s impossible to encapsulate my life in a single mission?
+Because it’s impossible to encapsulate your life into a single mission?

-Maybe some people can have multiple personal missions.
-But I am pretty sure that the more focused I am and the less I multi-task, the more progress I’ll make.
+Maybe some people can have multiple personal mission statements.
+But I’d argue that the more focused you are and the less you multi-task, the more progress you’ll make.
 (See: Reason #2.)

 Because many successful people don’t seem to need personal mission statements and people who have them rarely seem to succeed?

-And maybe unsuccessful people are more successful than they appear.
+And second, maybe unsuccessful people are more successful than they appear.
 Maybe how you measure success in life is misguided.
-Or maybe (likely) their personal mission statements suck and they’re not executing their mission well.
+Or maybe (likely) their personal mission statements suck and they’re not executing on them well.

-What do you want your great-grandchildren to say about you to your great-great-grandchildren who’ll never meet?1This is one of the 10 “GPS” questions to ask yourself to ensure you’re on the right track.
+Ask yourself: What do you want your great-grandchildren to say about you to your great-great-grandchildren who’ll never meet?1This is one of the 10 “GPS” questions to ask yourself to ensure you’re on the right track.

 That anger indicates where your values lie and what you won’t get tired of working toward.